jchowdhary/CertificateProvisionInK8Cluster/letsencryptCertWithIngress/README.md

 ![https://github.com/jchowdhary/k8IngressWithCerts/blob/master/letsencryptCertWithIngress/ngrok_capture.jpg](https://github.com/jchowdhary/k8IngressWithCerts/blob/master/letsencryptCertWithIngress/ngrok_capture.jpg)

-Now,update the Ingress with the below changes and apply the command `kubectl apply -f fleetman-ingress-nginxcontroller.yaml`.
+Now,update the Ingress YAML file with the below TLS ,HOST and secret name information and apply the command `kubectl apply -f fleetman-ingress-nginxcontroller.yaml`.

 ![https://github.com/jchowdhary/k8IngressWithCerts/blob/master/letsencryptCertWithIngress/ngrokhost_ingress.jpg](https://github.com/jchowdhary/k8IngressWithCerts/blob/master/letsencryptCertWithIngress/ngrokhost_ingress.jpg)

-Execute `NGROK
-Update your Kuberntes Ingress YAML so that it should have a <code> TLS </code> with the host information and also a secret name.
-For the time being, you can put any `host` name.
+NB: We see that as per my NGROK capture , host name is coming as <i>fbe0de55e3bf.ngrok.io</i>.
+But this will be different when you execute ngrok.We also see that we have given a random secret name <i>fleetman-webapp-secret</i>.But at this point, there is no certificate and secret created.

+## Step 8: Launch ClusterIssuer from CertManager.
 Execute, `kubectl apply -f fleetman-clusterissuer-certmanager.yaml`.
 This will automatically provision Let's Encrypt Staging certificate and also kubernetes secret as well.
+If you describe your certificate you will see

 We would be using OpenSSL to create a self signed certificate.
 If you do not have OpenSSL, you can download it from https://www.openssl.org/source/.
 `openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout fleetman.key -out fleetman.crt -subj '//CN=fleetman-webapp.com' -days 365`